State of Cloud & DevOps Hiring in LATAM: What 8,500+ Job Listings Reveal

 Remote vs Onsite vs Hybrid

 Remote availability varies widely by country.
-Costa Rica (67.1%) and Argentina (65.6%) lead; Chile (42.1%) and Peru (43.4%) sit at the bottom.
-Mexico and Brazil β the two largest markets β are both stuck right around 49% remote, which is notably lower than most LATAM remote discourse assumes.
+Costa Rica (62.8%) and Argentina (60.6%) lead; Mexico (39.8%) and Peru (39.9%) sit at the bottom.
+Brazil β the biggest market β lands at 46.3% remote, notably lower than most LATAM remote discourse assumes.
+Colombia (55.1%) sits in the middle as a genuinely remote-friendly market.

-Remote availability also climbs with seniority: only 40.7% of junior roles are remote vs 63.9% of senior and 62.8% of lead positions.
-Companies trust experienced engineers to work without supervision; juniors are still expected in the office a third of the time.
+Remote availability climbs with seniority: only 39.6% of junior roles are remote vs 61.0% of senior and 65.8% of staff positions.
+Companies trust experienced engineers to work without supervision; juniors are the only tier where hybrid (32.5%) and onsite (27.9%) combined beat remote.

 The Cloud providers